hphelion/documentation/devplatform/devplatform_community_install.md

 ### Service is stuck in download {#troubleshooting-service}

 There are situations in which a download will not complete.
 One cause which is documented, is because the `tmp` directory ran out of space.
 There is a prerequisite to mount the `tmp` directory to a larger partition.
-If you have completed this and it is still failing to download then we will need to reset the download.
+If you have completed this step and the download is still failing, then we will need to reset the download.
 In the current release, this requires a manual process.

 As the *admin* user, in the Admin project, click on **Project**, then **Object Store**.
 Open the `sherpa-cache` folder and delete the `wscatalog.<id>` folder which contains the cached download.
 The service should now be available to download again.